filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/verified-registry-actor/index.md

 func RemoveExpiredAllocations(params RemoveExpiredAllocationsParams) RemoveExpiredAllocationsReturn {}
 ```

-Remove the expired DataCap allocations and reclaimed those DataCap token back to Client.
-If the allocation amount is not specified, all expired DataCap allocation will be removed.
+Remove the expired DataCap allocations and reclaim those DataCap tokens back to the client.
+If the allocation amount is not specified, all expired DataCap allocations will be removed.

 `uint`  RemoveExpiredAllocationsMethodNum = 2873373899.

 Params:

 - `struct` RemoveExpiredAllocationsParams
-  - `uint64` Client - the client address for which to expired allocations.
+  - `uint64` Client - the client address to remove the expired tokens from.
   - `uint64[]` AllocationIDs - List of allocation IDs to attempt to remove.
-If empty, will remove all eligible expired allocations.
+If empty, this method will remove all eligible expired tokens.

 Results: